Shelters for unhoused individuals

 An overnight women's shelter.
 Either self-referral or referral by the agency.
 3 months on/ 3 months off.
 The shelter also has counseling, one meal a day, clothing by referral, and storage facilities.
 If you need a bed, you must complete a pre screening.

-To complete pre-screening, call 781-893-0108, Monday through Friday.
-Phone calls are accepted beginning at 9:00am.
+To complete pre-screening, call (781)-893-0108, Monday through Friday.
+Phone calls are accepted beginning at 9:00 AM

-Capacity: 12
+Capacity: 12 Women, 18+

-Contact: Annette Poirier, Director bristollodge@mhsainc.org
+Contact: Clayton Qualters, Director bristollodge@mhsainc.org

-Capacity: 10 women
+Capacity: 10 Women

 Restrictions: Sober, curfew